-- a) In addition to being in charge of harassment prevention at Kyoto University, the EVP in charge should, in cooperation with the relevant departmental director, cope quickly and appropriately with incidents of harassment. - b) When it is necessary to address harassment issues at the university-level, the EVP in charge will recruit the assistance of 3) the investigation committee in order to take prompt and appropriate measures.
+- a) In addition to being in charge of harassment prevention at Kyoto University, the EVP in charge shall, in cooperation with the director of the relevant department/ faculty consort, etc., deal quickly and appropriately with incidents of harassment. - b) When it is necessary to address harassment issues at the university level, the EVP in charge will recruit the assistance of the investigation committees (as described in item 3), below) in order to take prompt and appropriate measures.

-Investigation Committees
+3) Investigation Committees

-- a) In cases in which the departmental dean or director is personally involved in the harassment, or in which the complainant declines a departmental investigation, and it is objectively deemed difficult for the Departmental Human Rights Committee to solve the problem by conducting an investigation, an investigative committee will be established to investigate each specific case. - b) Investigation committees are comprised of the assistant to the executive director, the members of Human Rights Committee, and approximately 3 to 5 experts, such as external lawyers, who specialize in harassment issues.
+- a) In cases in which the departmental director is personally involved in the harassment-related issue, or in which the complainant declines an investigation at the departmental level and there are objective circumstances in which an investigation by the Departmental Human Rights Committee would make the problem more difficult to resolve, an investigation committee will be established to investigate each specific case. - b) Investigation committees are comprised of the assistant to the EVP in charge, the members of the Human Rights Committee, and approximately three to five experts, such as external lawyers, who specialize in harassment issues.
 The committees should undertake an investigation quickly, and report their findings to the EVP in charge.
 Based on its findings, the committee may also propose appropriate measures to be taken regarding the incident if so requested by the EVP in charge.